BatoolMM/R-markdown/_episodes/07-applying-citations-bibliography-styles.md

 #### Keeping Authors in the narrative

 There are cases authors are announced in the text, and therefore their names shouldn&#39;t go between parenthesis.
 Let&#39;s say you want to add a citation to support the statement about Springer&#39;s survey.
-In order to keep the institutional author out of the parentheses, we should add a - sign before the @ followed by the citation key, as it follows:
+In order to keep the institutional author out of the parentheses, we should add a - sign before the @ followed by the citation key.
+Let's add that to the `[citation example 3]` remark on the paper, as it follows:

 &quot;A recent survey conducted by_Springer_ `[-@springer\_reality\_2016]` reported that 90%...&quot;